latterArrays/theSpindex/README.md

 ### What is Spindex?
 Spindex is a cross-platform mobile application built using [Flutter](https://flutter.dev/), a UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 This app leverages the power of [Firebase](https://firebase.google.com/) to provide backend services such as authentication, database, cloud storage, and serverless functions.
 Additionally, it integrates with the [Discogs API](https://www.discogs.com/developers/) to fetch music-related data, and the [OpenAI API](https://platform.openai.com/docs/overview) for image processing and metadata extraction.

+Click this architecture diagram for a video demo:
 [![Spindex Architecture - Click for a video demo!](spindex_diagram.svg)](https://drive.google.com/file/d/1k7bYZSEnx-8VhI0ooUddJMuxbpnX22UJ/view?usp=sharing)

 ## Features